 - Getsu Fuuma, from Getsu Fuma Den, first appeared outside Japan in video game form in Castlevania: Harmony of Despair.
 However, his first international appearance was actually as a Yu-Gi-Oh! card.

-- Sayo, heroine of Kiki Kai Kai (later known to Western gamers as Pocky when the series was released Sequel First), first appeared outside Japan as the World 6 boss in the NES version of Rainbow Islands.
+- Sayo, the main protagonist of Kiki Kai Kai (later known to Western gamers as Pocky when the series was released Sequel First), first appeared outside Japan as the World 6 boss in the NES version of Rainbow Islands.
+This was averted in Europe, which ended up getting a completely different port of that game.

 - Spike in PlayStation All-Stars Battle Royale is based on his appearance in Million Monkeys, which was released only in Japan.